petermeissner/hellno/blogpost/hellnoBlogpost.md

 ## <environment: namespace:hellnotests>
 ```

-... and hence for them string conversion is no matter anymore:
+... and hence for them character vector conversion does not happen anymore:

 ```r